Five dancers with animal masks wait their turn to perform at a tsechu in Bhutan.

 • See fabulous Buddhist festivals with masked and costumed dancers

-• Meet talented weavers and observe their labor-intensive techniques
+• Meet talented weavers and observe their labor-intensive textile techniques

 • Travel through stunning Himalayan foothill scenery